Editor’s Note: This post was originally published in July 2016 and has been updated for accuracy and comprehensiveness.

 There are many ways to have a little fun while showing someone they have a community supporting them during a hard time.
 Gather a group of friends and plan a party!
 It can be a ‘F*ck Cancer’ party to celebrate a milestone like receiving an NED scan, honor their cancerversary, completing their last chemo treatment or just for fun.

 13.)
 Plan a pamper session.

-An easy way to perk her up is to take her out for a pampering – a facial, manicure or pedicure.
-Just make sure she is at a point in treatment where there that is okay.
+An easy way to perk them up is to plan a spay day or a ‘Girl’s Night In’.
+If you book a facial, manicure or pedicure, make sure they are at a point in treatment where there that is okay.